facebookresearch/ActivityNet-Entities/README.md

 An object word is first identified in the description and then localized in the video in the form of a spatial bounding box.
 The prediction is compared against the human annotation to determine the correctness and overall localization accuracy.

 **Winners will be announced at ActivityNet Challenge at CVPR'20 (June 14th).
-Prizes are to be decided.**
+Prizes :heavy_dollar_sign::heavy_dollar_sign::heavy_dollar_sign: are to be decided.**

 (A simplified version of the info below could be found in the ANet-Entities challenge [page](http://activity-net.org/challenges/2020/tasks/guest_anet_eol.html))

 ### Important dates
 Note that these dates are tentative and subject to changes if necessary.
 - March 2: Public Train/Val/Test sets are available; participants can start training.
-- April 13: Release Hidden Test set with ground truth withheld and open evaluation server.
+- April 15: Release Hidden Test set with ground truth withheld and open evaluation server.
 - May 22: Public the leaderboard.
 - May 29: Close evaluation server.
 - June 2: Deadline for submitting the report.